deckhouse/deckhouse/docs/documentation/pages/module-development/EXAMPLE.md

 1. Enter the name of the module in the `module.yaml` file.

-   We will use the `helloworld` module name in this example, but you can use any name you like, change 'helloworld' at commands and on your repo name.
+   We will use the `helloworld` module name in this example, but you can use any name you like.
+For this, replace 'helloworld' in the commands and in your repo's name with the one you prefer.

    > Note that the module name may differ depending on the command.
 In may be written in *kebab-case* as well as *camelCase*.
 If you use a custom module name, make sure to modify it accordingly.